verdaux/BookNotes/Phrases/Impressors 21.md

 - [ ] I think that point requires a great deal of thought on my part before I respond intelligently.
 - [ ] Gyan utna hi do jitna gaali sunne ki capacity ho.
 - [ ] I must remain whimsical to survive the horrors.
+- [ ] I like attention.
+Attention likes me too.
+We have an arrangement.©